Golf Chipping | How to Put Backspin On a Chip Shot

 CHIP SHOT ANGLE OF ATTACK

-The angle of attack is everything in chipping.
+The angle of attack is everything when learning how to put spin on a chip shot.
 That's exactly why changing your setup is so important if you're tired of knifing your chips and laying the sod over the ball.

 As you can see in the image below, there is more than 13 degrees difference in the angle of attack between the two setups.
 The shot on the right still allows for you to use the bounce on your wedge to avoid digging while the shot on the left with ball setup back in the stance will clearly dig a trench.